-Bar rio Logan Historic Theme Estimated Construction Dates No. Identified • Residential and Commercial Development in the 1870 - 1879 4 Era of Railroads and Streetcars (1870s-1920s) 1880 - 1889 19 Early Industrial Bayfront Development (1880s- 1890 - 1899 11 1930s) 1900 - 1909 33 17508) 1910 - 1919 62 1920 - 1929 101 • Residential and Commercial Development in the Era of Minority Migration/Immigration and Euro-American Exodus (1920s-1950s) 1930 - 1939 26 • Later Industrial and Naval Bayfront Development (1940s-1950s) 1940 - 1949 144 1950 - 1959 34 Chi cano Community Response to Rezoning and 1960 - 1969 46 astructure Projects/ Chicano Political Activism 1970 1 (196 60s-present) Undetermined 4
+Barrio Logan Historic Theme Estimated Construction Dates No. Identified Residential and Commercial Development in the 1870 - 1879 4 Era of Railroads and Streetcars (1870s-1920s) 1880 - 1889 19 • Early Industrial Bayfront Development (1880s- 1890 - 1899 11 1930s) 1900 - 1909 33 17303) 1910 - 1919 62 Residential and Commercial Development in the 1920 - 1929 101 Era of Minority Migration/Immigration and Euro-American Exodus (1920s-1950s) 1930 - 1939 26 • Later Industrial and Naval Bayfront Development (1940s-1950s) 1940 - 1949 144 1950 - 1959 34 Chicano Community Response to Rezoning and 1960 - 1969 46 Infrastructure Projects/ Chicano Political Activism 1970 1 (1960s-present) Undetermined 4

-The survey indicated that there are no areas of large concentrations of single architectural style or concentrations of a particular period of historical buildings.
+The survey indicated that there are no large concentrations of a single architectural style or concentrations of a particular period of historical buildings.
 Property types (residential, commercial, industrial, institutional, and recreation) are dispersed throughout Barrio Logan.
-Many residences have other structures behind or attached that constitute additional single-family residences or apartments.
+Many residences have accessory structures behind or attached that constitute additional single-family residences or apartments.
 This is a trend in property use that occurred during the 1920s to 1950s period (during the period of Residential and Commercial Development in the Era of Minority Migration/Immigration and Euro-American Exodus [1920s-1950s]).
 Because of the zoning changes of the 1950s that allowed for mixed uses, the industrial/commercial in-fill and wide-scale demolition of residences over the past fifty years has changed the setting of the neighborhood and affected the architectural integrity of the historic residential area (Chicano Community Response to Rezoning and Infrastructure Projects/ Chicano Political Activism [1960s-present]).

-The majority of the residential and commercial structures have been altered from their historic state, which has compromised the architectural integrity of those structures.
+The majority of the residential and commercial structures have been altered from their historic state, which has compromised their architectural integrity.
 Nevertheless, the modifications made by Mexican-American residents to structures which may have compromised the architectural integrity may still have historic validity as cultural contributions to the landscape and may be considered historically significant in relation to the themes of Residential and Commercial Development in the Era of Minority Migration/Immigration and Euro-American Exodus (1920s-1950s) and Chicano Community Response to Rezoning and Infrastructure Projects/ Chicano Political Activism (1960s-present).